Scan and Send Load Documents

 -

-Place document on a flat, dark or contrasting non-glare surface with adequate bright surrounding light.
+Place documents on a flat, dark or contrasting non-glare surface.
+Take picture in a bright, well-lit environment.

 -